Zayd-alie/networking-labs/README.md

 # Networking Labs

-This repository contains hands-on networking labs primarily aligned with the CCNA syllabus.
+This repository contains hands-on networking labs aligned with the CCNA syllabus.
-The goal is to build deep, practical understanding of how networks actually work, not just how to pass an exam.
+The goal is to build deep, practical understanding of how networks actually work — not just to copy labs or commands.

 ## What this repository is
 - Step-by-step networking labs with clear explanations